lyndsey-ferguson/fastlane-plugin-test_center/README.md

 ### collate_junit_reports

+Do you have multiple junit test reports coming in from different sources and need it combined?
+Use this action to collate all the tests performed for a given test target into one report file.

+### collate_html_reports

-Do you have multiple test reports coming in from different sources and need it combined?
+Do you have multiple html test reports coming in from different sources and need it combined?
 Use this action to collate all the tests performed for a given test target into one report file.

 ## Example